 Sechelt Inlet is a paddler’s paradise only two hours from downtown Vancouver.
 While most visitors to the Sunshine Coast follow Highway 101 up the rugged and beautiful east shore of Georgia Strait, surprisingly few are aware of the solitude and natural beauty that awaits them on the inlet side of Sechelt Peninsula.

 Sechelt Inlet is protected from wind and waves that are common on open ocean waters by high surrounding mountains.
 Mornings and evenings are typically calm and peaceful with lush green mountains reflecting off of the tranquil blue ocean surface.
-As there are no roads beyond the village of Tuwanek, wilderness and exceptional wildlife viewing opportunities are just minutes away.
+As there are no roads beyond the village of Tuwanek, which means that the wilderness and exceptional wildlife viewing opportunities are abundant.

 Sechelt Inlet is blessed with many sand and gravel beaches, eight of which have been designated Wilderness Marine Parks and offer excellent rustic overnight camping facilities with such “luxuries” as year round fresh water, clear tenting areas and tent pads, outhouses, fire rings, and warm swimming beaches.
 Campers on the east shore of the Inlet are treated to spectacular evening sunsets while west shore campers enjoy the warming rays of early morning sun with their coffee.

 While there are many possible paddling routes in Sechelt Inlet that including launching at the boat ramp right at the base of the Inlet in Sechelt (next to Halfmoon Sea Kayaks) or Porpoise Bay Provincial Park, the quickest paddle to remote areas is going to be found by launching in Tuwanek.
 There is a public beach access and a few parking spaces at Lamb’s Bay (see Map below), which is a great launching beach for kayaks, canoes, or paddleboards.